TrashMob-eco/TrashMob/TrashMob/WebsiteUserStories.md

 1. As an event lead, I want changes to an event I created to be sent to all attendees.
 1. As an event lead, I want to be able to see a list of attendees for my event so that I can plan accordingly.
 1. As an event lead, I want to be able to enter a summary of the event after it is completed so that I can track participation and impact.
+	1. A summary includes:
+		1. Number of attendees
+		1. Number of bags of litter collected
+		1. Total actual duration of the event
+1. As an event lead, I want to be able to record where the bags of litter were left for a hauling partner to pick up.
+	1. This can be done via geotagged photos by using the mobile app
+1. As an event lead, I want to be able to notify the hauling partner that the bags are ready to be picked up
 1. As an event lead, I want to be able to see a map of where attendees picked litter for my event so that I can track what areas have been cleaned.
-1. As an event lead, I want to be able to record where the bags of litter were left for a hauling partner to pick up.
 1. As an event lead, I want to be able to add events from the past to the site so I can track my impact, but not have them show up in the list of upcoming events or have notifications going out.
 1. As an event lead, I want to mark associated litter reports as resolved so that they are no longer shown as needing attention.